gokhanntosun/adaptive-equalization/README.md

 Kalman gain vector is achieved by introducing an extra variable, pi, to the calculation.
 That is why Kalman gain vector is calculated with two steps.

--Instead of LMS algorithm, normalized LMS algorithm is used.
+- Instead of LMS algorithm, normalized LMS algorithm is used.
 Normalized LMS algorithm normalizes the update term with respect to the observation vector.
 This helps with stability and convergence performance of the algorithm.